SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

 * !ready - Sets the readiness of the client to ready.
 ``Usage: !ready``

-* !unready - Sets the readiness of the client to unready.
+* !unready/!sitin - Sets the readiness of the client to unready.
+``Usage: !unready``

+* !sitout - Sets the readiness of the client to SittingOut.
 ``Usage: !unready``

 * !bp - Sets the battlepass info of the client.